peterfisher/canvas-parent/README.md

 ## Project Description

-The overall purpose of this system is to help parents quickly inform themselves of their students' grades and identify where there might be missing assignments.
+Purpose of this system is to help parents quickly inform themselves of their students' grades and identify where there might be missing assignments.

+Created with claude-3.5 and claude-4-sonnet.
+Made on a Mac.

 ## Usage